 Associate Professor at Columbus State University

-Nicholas Bolden, PhD, is an Associate Professor in the School of Policy, Justice, and Public Safety at Columbus State University, focusing on conflict resolution and dispute system design.
+Dr. Nicholas Bolden is an Associate Professor in the School of Policy, Justice, and Public Safety at Columbus State University, focusing on conflict resolution and dispute systems design.

 Todd J. Clark